beyondmetis/multi-term-tmux/README.md

 This package has been tested with GNU emacs 24.5.1 and tmux 2.1 using Arch Linux

 ## Currently Implemented
-'multi-term-tmux-open (&optional session-name buffer-name)' creates an emacs buffer (buffer-name) with the local tmux session.
+'multi-term-tmux-open (&optional session-name buffer-name)' creates an emacs buffer 'buffer-name' with the local tmux session.
 If the local tmux session 'session-name' does not exist, it is created.

-'multi-term-tmux-remote-open (user+host &optional session-name buffer-name)' creates an emacs buffer (buffer-name) with the remote tmux session.
+'multi-term-tmux-remote-open (user+host &optional session-name buffer-name)' creates an emacs buffer 'buffer-name' with the remote tmux session.
 If the remote tmux session 'session-name' does not exist, it is created.

+The default 'session-name' is set by parameter multi-term-tmux-name which itself defaults to 'slave'. 'buffer-name' is set to <machine>-tmux-<session name>

 ## TODO